mayconfmelo/min-article/docs/manual.typ

 This commands works alongside `#abbrev` collecting terms for a automatically generated glossary.
 While `abbrev` only collects abbreviations, `gloss` can collect any word or expression.
-It just retrieves the data and then prints the term in the place where the command is writen; later, the `article` command use this data to generate an automatic glossary after the main text body, as the ABNT NBR 6022 determines.
+It just retrieves the data and then prints the term in the place where the command is written; later, the `article` command use this data to generate an automatic glossary after the main text body, as the ABNT NBR 6022 determines.
 If no data is collected by neither `gloss` nor `abbrev`, no glossary is generated.